Get 80% off your plan for your first 6 months.*

 A commercial invoice is the official document used in international trade to declare the value of goods crossing a border.
 Customs authorities use it to calculate duties and taxes.

-While a pro forma invoice can accompany goods for customs purposes, it's a preliminary document.
+While a pro forma invoice can accompany goods for customs purposes (and may support postponed VAT accounting on imports), it's a preliminary document.
 The commercial invoice replaces it once the sale is confirmed.
-Commercial invoices carry legal weight; pro forma invoices do not.
+Commercial invoices carry legal weight; pro forma invoices don't.

 Pro forma invoice vs quote